-Behind the glamour of beachside resorts across thousands of islands in the Philippines, we not only free girls from sex trafficking but also help them find justice.
+Behind the glamour of beach-side resorts across thousands of islands in the Philippines, Child Rescue not only frees girls from sex trafficking but also helps them find justice.

-At a hearing last month, a young female pimp was sentenced to 15 years in prison following her arrest during a raid mission at a resort near the country’s capital late last year.
-Teams helped the country’s law enforcement arrest her and another trafficker.
+At a recent hearing, a young female pimp was sentenced to 15 years in prison following her arrest during a raid mission at a resort near the country’s capital late last year.
+Child Rescue helped the country’s law enforcement arrest her and another trafficker.